 One of the best things about Bali, and one of the reasons this tropical island is such a popular destination, is the huge range of things to do and see.
-I’ve visited Bali 3 times now and still find something new and interesting to discover on each visit.
+I’ve visited Bali several times and still find something new and interesting to discover on each visit.
 One visit isn’t enough to experience all the best things to do in Bali!

 Despite its relatively small size, Bali has so much more to offer than just a holiday on the beach.
 Bali is blessed with natural beauty and is a highly cultured and spiritual island that really has something for everyone.